coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

   > Discuss some of the concepts behind computer science and programming.
     Familiarize the class with software and hardware terms.
     + What are programs and programming languages?
-    + How do computers do what they do?
+    + How does a computer use a program?
+    + What language does a computer speak?
     + What are the main parts of a computer?
       + input
       + output